adaltas/node-nikita/packages/core/src/java/keystore_add.coffee.md

       , (err) ->
-        throw Error "OpenSSL command line tool not detected" if err?.code is 4 throw Error "Keystore file does not exists" if err?.code is 6
+        throw Error "OpenSSL command line tool not detected" if err?.code is 4 throw Error "Keystore file does not exists" if err?.code is 6 throw Error "Missing Requirement: command keytool is not detected" if err?.code is 6
       # Deal with CACert
       @system.execute
         if: options.cacert